Rafaelamaya85/FamilyHub-Webapp/README.md

 On the Goals page, create and monitor personal or family goals that are in progress.

 ### Data Sync (Firebase)
 All events, chores, homework, and goals are stored using Firebase.
-This allows updates to sync across devices so family members can access the most up-to-date information.
+This allows updates to sync across devices so family members can access the most up to date information.

 ---